BRITTANY: TRAVEL INFORMATION, HEALTH AND INTERNET ACCESS

 Many local cafe's and bars have a free Wi-Fi service as do most large supermarkets and restaurants.
 Mobile phone coverage is very good in most areas

-The following is Brexit information as far as we can find out- we can't guarantee any of it unfortunately as things seem to change !
+The following is Brexit information (as of November 2021) as far as we can find out- we can't guarantee any of it unfortunately as things seem to change so please do check for yourself !